pomonam/kronfluence/DOCUMENTATION.md

     x = self.linear.weight @ x + self.linear.bias  # This does not work 😞
 ```

+> [!WARNING]
+> The default arguments assume the module is used only once during the forward pass.
+> IIf your model shares parameters (e.g., the module is used in multiple places during the forward pass), set
+> `shared_parameters_exist=True` in both `FactorArguments` and `ScoreArguments`.

 **Why are there so many arguments?**
 Kronfluence was originally developed to compute influence scores on large-scale models, which is why `FactorArguments` and `ScoreArguments`
 have many parameters to support these use cases.
 However, for most standard applications, the default argument values